cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 * Generate a run/project-specific nextflow config.
 * Initiate the `nextflow-main` piepline script.

-### Quickstart guide
+### Quickstart guide v3.x

-1. Check file paths in `rnaseq-driver`
-	* `scripts_root`: Root directory for script versions (see script version section).
-	* `singularity_container_rscript`: Container used by R-script samplesheet check.
-	* `project_root`: Root directory for where nextflow is run, configs and samplesheets are saved etc. This directory is currently synced ("backupped") on the ldb server.
-	* `delivery_root`: Root directory for where output directed to and that will be delivered to customer.
-	* `ctg_save_root`: Root directory where to save qc data for ctg, i.e. same as `ctg-qc`.
-2. Check file paths in `nextflow.config`.
-Note that the different profiles have different containers and/or reference files.
-Make sure that the software versions as installed in .sif are compatible with references defined in nextflow.config, e.g. STAR indexed references.
-	* Genome References
-	* Singularity containers
+1. The driver assumes that FASTQ files have been generated and that .fastq and .bam filenames for each sample are supplied in SampleSheet (fastq_1, fastq_2 and bam columns).
+This will normaly correspond to output from `ctg-demux2` script (python CTG_SampleSheet crunching followed by bcl2fastq demux).
-3. Edit your samplesheet to fullfill all requirements.
+2. Edit your samplesheet to fullfill all requirements.
 See section `SampleSheet`.
 A SampleSheet must be supplied and present within the pipeline execution dir.
-4. Note that **.fastq** and **.bam** file names must be **defined in the SampleSheet**.
+3. Note that **.fastq** and **.bam** file names must be **defined in the SampleSheet**.
 FASTQ files are ALL expected to be supplied in the SAME directory.
 SampleSheet provides filename(s) and -f argument provides FASTQ path.
 4. Run the `rnaseq-driver` from `Illumina Sequencing Runfolder` (if first time & no project dir has been created)
 5. **OR** run the `naseq-driver`from within the `Project work folder`.
 This requires that path to fastq directory is specified (`-f` flag).
 Typically this is performed when resuming a failed run or changing a projects paramters using the config files.
 6. Optional: A project runfolder can be primed without starting the nextflow pipeline.
 Use the `-p`, *prime run* flag.
 This in order to modify parameters in the `nextflow.config.project.XXX` or the `nextflow.config` files.

-Example initiate from within Illumina runfolder (v2.1.x).:
+Example: initiate within a new NovaSeq RunFolder (v3.x).:

 ```
+## bcl2fastq demux using 'ctg-demux2'
+ctg-demux2

 /projects/fs1/shared/ctg-pipelines/ctg-rnaseq/2.0.0/rnaseq-driver \
   -s 2021_024_SampleSheet-IEM.csv
 ```